Foreign exchange risk

-In accordance with the Treasury Policy, subsidiaries are required to hedge in full the foreign currency exposures on consolidated statement of financial position and other firm commitments.
+In accordance with the Treasury Policy, subsidiaries are required to hedge in full the foreign currency exposures on ‘Consolidated Statement of Financial Position’ and other firm commitments.
 Cash flows denominated in a currency other than the functional currency of the subsidiary are hedged with internal forward exchange contracts with the Treasury for periods, which do not usually exceed two years.
 Subsidiaries also carry out hedging directly with the banks in countries, where the regulation does not allow corporate internal cross-border contracts.

 The Treasury monitors the net position of each currency and decides to what extent a currency position is to be closed.
-The Treasury is responsible for entering into an external forward transaction corresponding to the internal forward whenever a subsidiary applies hedge accounting.
-Valmet’s Treasury Policy defines upper limits on the open currency exposures managed by the Treasury; limits have been calculated on the basis of their potential profit and loss impact.
-To manage the foreign currency exposure, the Treasury may use forward exchange contracts and foreign exchange options.
+The Treasury is responsible for entering an external forward transaction corresponding to the internal forward whenever a subsidiary applies hedge accounting.
+Valmet’s Treasury Policy defines upper limits on the open currency exposures managed by the Treasury; limits have been calculated on the basis of their potential profit or loss impact.
+To manage the foreign currency exposure the Treasury may use forward exchange contracts and foreign exchange options.

 Valmet is exposed to foreign currency risk arising from both on- and off-balance sheet items.
 The foreign currency exposure is composed of all assets and liabilities denominated in foreign currencies and their counter values in local currencies.
-Calculation includes short- and long-term sales and purchase contracts, projected cash flows for unrecognized firm commitments and financial items, net of respective hedges.
+Calculation includes external and internal short- and long-term sales and purchase contracts, projected cash flows for unrecognized firm commitments and financial items, net of respective hedges.
 The table below illustrates the Group’s outstanding foreign currency risk at the end of the reporting period:

 This Group level currency exposure is the basis for the sensitivity analysis of foreign exchange risk.
 Assuming euro to appreciate or depreciate 10 percent against all other currencies, the impact on cash flows, net of taxes, would be: